Lotte Giants

 The Lotte Giants (롯데 자이언츠) are a South Korean professional baseball team based in Busan.
 They are a member of the KBO League.
-The Lotte Giants are owned by Lotte Corporation, which also owns the Chiba Lotte Marines of Nippon Professional Baseball.
+The Lotte Giants are owned by Lotte Corporation.

-From 1982 through 1986, they played at Gudeok Baseball Stadium and since then have played at Sajik Baseball Stadium.
+From 1982 through 1985, they played at Gudeok Baseball Stadium and since then have played at Sajik Baseball Stadium.
 They have won the Korean Series twice, in 1984 and 1992.
 The team drew about 1.38 million spectators during the 2009 season, a record which remains as the highest attendance in a single season in any South Korean sports league.
 They are often called the Busan Seagulls (부산 갈매기) because the official bird of the city of Busan is the seagull, and their main fight song is Moon Seung-jae's "Busan Seagulls".

 History

 Origins

 The Lotte Giants were founded as an amateur baseball team of the Korea Baseball Association in Seoul, South Korea, on 6 May 1975.
 On 22 February 1982, the Giants became professional and moved to Busan, the second-largest city in South Korea.